bthate/genocide/docs/index.rst

 GENOCIDE
 ########

-"by using the law to administer poison the king of the netherlands commits genocide"
+"By using the law to administer poison the king of the netherlands commits genocide"

 ICC
 ===